How to Help an Alcoholic Family Member (Interventions & More)

 A formal intervention embodies the spirit of an informal one, but it is more structured.
 Mayo Clinic provides guidance on what to expect from working with a professional interventionist when planning and staging an intervention.

-The following are some key steps:
+The following are some key steps for interventions:

 - The concerned individuals make a plan, which includes reaching out to a professional interventionist.
 A rehab program of interest may have a referral, or loved ones may contact the Association of Interventionist Specialists.